 In 2014, the winner of the Civil Rights Defender of the Year Award was Belarusian human rights defender Ales Bialiatski.
 For over 30 years, Ales Bialiatski, has pursued a path of continuous struggle to campaign for democracy and human rights, first in the Soviet Union and then in Belarus.

 In 2015, Ms. Nguyễn Ngọc Như Quỳnh was awarded the Civil Rights Defender of the Year Award.
 At great personal risk, Me Nam has been right at the forefront of human rights activism in Vietnam.
 With creativity and openness, she is a source of inspiration as she breaks new ground for freedom of expression and speaks out for those who can’t.

-Last year, in 2016, the Civil Rights Defender of the Year Award was handed out to Azerbaijani human rights lawyer Intigam Aliyev for his tireless work to protect and promote human rights.
+In 2016, the Civil Rights Defender of the Year Award was handed out to Azerbaijani human rights lawyer Intigam Aliyev for his tireless work to protect and promote human rights.
 Over two decades Intigam Aliyev has defended numerous individuals and organisations in Azerbaijan.
 He has inspired a generation of young Azerbaijanis, both as a teacher and as a devoted human rights lawyer.